One more Ganapati. This is special as well.

 A Ganga Jamuna (GJ) Valampuri Ganapati.

 Ganga and Jamuna are two of the sacred rivers in India.
-Here it refers to images made with two distinct metals.
-In the case copper and brass.
+Here, it refers to images made with two distinct metals.
+In the case of copper and brass.
 Brass is ‘laid’ on copper to give this distinct feature.

 GJ images are mainly from North Karnataka or from Madurai.
-The art of making GJ images is not practised now.
+The art of making GJ bronzes is now limited to a small number of artists.
 GJ images are rare.

-This image is about 8.3 cm tall and is from South India.
+This image is 8.3 cm tall, and it is from South India.

 hi